Rolando Cubela Secades: Career

 Cubela later became "an important asset" of the Central Intelligence Agency under the cryptonym AM/LASH, and worked with them on plots to assassinate Fidel Castro.
 In October 1963, Cubela met with Desmond Fitzgerald, head of the CIA's Special Affairs Staff, in Paris, over the objections of some SAS staff who considered Cubela a possible dangle or at least a security risk.
 At another Paris meeting, on 22 November 1963, Cubela received a "poison pen" – a fountain pen with a hypodermic needle to be used to inject Castro with a poison.
 Nevertheless, Cubela was insisting on a meeting with US Attorney General Robert Kennedy before proceeding with the assassination of Castro.
 The CIA cautious of "plausible deniability" stalled.
 In June 1965, however, the Agency terminated its relationship with Cubela "for reasons related to security".
+They had been tipped off by the Cuban exile Eladio del Valle that Cubela was in contact with the mafia boss Santo Trafficante Jr. who he had discussed the Castro assassination plots with.
+The CIA suspected Trafficante may have been passing on information to Castro.

 On 28 February 1966, Castro summoned Cubela to his office, and had him arrested for plotting to kill the head of state.
 The prosecution did not refer to Cubela's pre-1964 CIA contacts or activities, including the 1963 poison pen episode, limiting evidence to 1964–5 activities.
 After Castro petitioned the court to avoid the death penalty, Cubela was sentenced to 25 years in prison.
 After his pardon by Castro and his release in 1979, he went into exile to Spain, and became a physician.
 He spent the last years of his life in Miami, Florida, where he did not participate in the political activities of the Cuban exile community.

 He died on 24 August 2022 at a hospital in Doral, Florida, United States.